thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

-// Initialize used apis
-std::array<IAPI_Implementation*, 0U> apis = {};

 // The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
-// ThingsBoard tb(mqttClient, apis.cbegin(), apis.cend());
+// ThingsBoard tb(mqttClient);

-// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, apis.cbegin(), apis.cend(), 128);
+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, 128);
 ```

-Alternatively to remove the need for the `MaxFieldsAmount` template argument in the constructor template list and to ensure the size the buffer should have is always enough to hold sent or received messages, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
+Alternatively to remove the need for the `MaxResponse`template argument in the constructor template list and to ensure the size the buffer should have is always enough to hold received messages, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
 This makes the library use the [`DynamicJsonDocument`](https://arduinojson.org/v6/api/dynamicjsondocument/) instead of the default [`StaticJsonDocument`](https://arduinojson.org/v6/api/staticjsondocument/).
-Be aware though as this copies sent or received payloads onto the heap.
+Be aware though as this places the json structure onto the heap.

 ### Too many subscriptions